hrushikeshj/lkm-reducer/README.md

 - [Reference](#Reference)

 # Usage
-Once the module is loaded, a character device file named `/dev/reducer` will be created(see Installation steps)
+Once the module is loaded, a character device file named `/dev/reducer` has be created(see Installation steps)
 #### Write numbers
 ```bash
 echo 15 > /dev/reducer